-Headquartered at Fort Hamilton, in Brooklyn, New York, the division provides engineering, construction, project management and contracting services to plan, design, build, operate and maintain projects to support the military, protect America's water resources, and restore and enhance the environment.
+Headquartered at Fort Hamilton, in Brooklyn, New York, the Division provides engineering, construction, project management and contracting services to plan, design, build, operate and maintain projects to support the military, protect America's water resources, and restore and enhance the environment.
 The work includes projects for international, federal, state, and local governments and agencies.

-Missions are executed through six district offices, located in Concord, MA; New York City; Philadelphia; Baltimore; Norfolk, VA; and Wiesbaden, Germany.
+Missions are executed through six District offices, located in Concord, MA; New York City; Philadelphia; Baltimore; Norfolk, VA; and Wiesbaden, Germany.

-As funded by Congress, we maintain and improve Federal navigation channels in Boston, New York, Philadelphia, Baltimore, and Norfolk harbors and support the American public with flood risk management and hurricane and storm risk mitigation projects such as dams, levees and floodwalls.
+As funded by Congress, we maintain and improve federal navigation channels in Boston, New York, Philadelphia, Baltimore, and Norfolk harbors and support the American public with flood risk management and hurricane and storm risk mitigation projects such as dams, levees and floodwalls.
 When called upon, we work with FEMA on disaster response.

-We are proud to be the National Planning Center of Expertise for Coastal Storm Risk Mitigation services, and we are continually seeking to develop, maintain and apply the best national and regional expertise in science and engineering to protect our coastlines.
+We are proud to be the National Planning Center of Expertise for Coastal Storm Risk Management services, and we are continually seeking to develop, maintain and apply the best national and regional expertise in science and engineering to protect our coastlines.

-We also pride ourselves with being good stewards of the lands and waters at Corps water resources projects.
+We also pride ourselves with being good stewards of the lands and waters at USACE water resources projects.
 Our natural resources management mission is to manage and conserve natural resources, consistent with the ecosystem management principles, while providing quality public outdoor recreation experiences to serve the needs of present and future generations.

 Through deeds, not words, we are...